-After eCitizen Company Registration: KRA, KEBS, eTIMS, Banks)
+Post Company Registration Requirements in Kenya : KRA, KEBS, eTIMS, Banks)

-Getting your Certificate of Incorporation from the Business Registrar is the first step of getting your business set up legally in Kenya.
+Obtaining your Certificate of Incorporation from the Business Registrar is the first step in setting up your business legally in Kenya.
 For many people, it feels like the end of the journey.
-You’ve gone through name search, paid the fees, uploaded documents, and finally, the application gets approved by the eCitizen Company Registration body.
+You’ve gone through the name search, paid the fees, uploaded the documents, and, finally, the application has been approved by the eCitizen Company Registration body.
+If you’re interested in learning more about this topic, we’ve covered it extensively in our related post: Company Registration in Kenya

-I’ve seen many businesses stall, not because the owners lacked ideas or capital, but because they assumed that once the company is registered, everything else somehow falls into place.
+I’ve seen many businesses stall, not because the owners lacked ideas or capital, but because they assumed that once the company was registered, everything else would somehow fall into place.
 Unfortunately, it doesn’t.
 Several important steps come after registration, and skipping them can quietly cause problems down the line.

 Registering the Company with KRA (This Is Not Automatic)